danielsilva2017/tpcc-dockerized/README.md

-#tpcc-dockerized
+# tpcc-dockerized

-You need  a kubernetes environment to run this dockerized tpcc;
+Single solution to "dockerized" a well known postgres benchmark.You only need  a kubernetes environment to run this dockerized tpcc;

-All u need to do is :
+After downloading this repository, all you need to do is :

 ~/tpccdocker-kubernetes$ kubectl create -f postgres-nov.yaml